 Nagarjuna Sagar is actually famous for its 124 meters high dam and the isolated Nagarjunakonda.
 This place is ideal for a one-day trip.
-This place is a very calm and eye-pleasing place that can help you remove your stress and make you feel heavenly.
+This place is a very soothing and charming place that will help you abolish your stress and make you feel heavenly.

 Information: Nagarjuna Sagar in about 150 km from Hyderabad via Nagarjuna Sagar Road and can take around 3 hours and 10 minutes.

-The main attraction of Nalgonda is Nandikonda Village that preserves the ancient ruins of a Buddhist monastery and a pillared hall.
-Other than that you can also visit Sri Laxminarsimha Swamy Temple and Chhaya Somalingeswara Temple.
+The main attraction of Nalgonda is Nandikonda Village that has preserved an ancient ruin of a Buddhist monastery and a pillared hall; other than that you can also visit Sri Laxminarsimha Swamy Temple and Chhaya Somalingeswara Temple.

 Information: It is just 100 km from hyderabad via NH65 and this can take around 2 hours to 2 hours 15 minutes.

 Vijayawada is known for the ornate Kanaka Durga Temple.
 This temple sits on top of a hill overlooking the city.
-The Undavalli Caves feature ancient rock-cut temples, carved out of a sandstone hillside and adorned with elaborate statues, and the massive Prakasam Barrage, which is another sight to behold, stretches across the Krishna River.
+The Undavalli Caves feature ancient rock-cut temples, carved out of a single sandstone and adorned with elaborate statues, and the massive Prakasam Barrage, which is another distinguished sight, and stretches across the Krishna River.

 Information: It will take about 5 hours to reach Vijayawada from hyderabad via NH65.
 It is almost 272 km away.

-This place is no different than other amazing places.
-In South India, this is one of the favourite destinations for a pilgrimage.
-And on the other hand, it is also one of the best places to visit in Andhra Pradesh as a tourist.
+This place is no different from other amazing places in South India.
+This is one of the favorite destinations for a pilgrimage.
+On the other hand, it is also one of the best places to visit in Andhra Pradesh as a tourist.
 You can visit the tomb temple of Raghavendra Swamy, and also can be part of its evening sewa.
-Or you can also enjoy the sunset by sitting on the banks of the Tungabhadra River.
+You can also enjoy the sunset by sitting on the banks of the Tungabhadra River.

 Information: Mantralaym is almost 270 km from Hyderabad via NH44 and can take upto 5 hours and 30 minutes to reach.

-Kurnool is actually a paradise for the history lovers. and there are also many other places to visit such as, Srisailam Dam, Mahanandi, Kondareddy Burz or Kurnool Fort, Ahobilam, Birla Mandir, Belum Caves (Belum Village), Nallamala Hills, Rollapadu Bird Sanctuary, Nagarjunasagar Srisailam Sanctuary, and Saibaba Temple and Bhramaramba Mallikarjuna Swamy Temple.
+Kurnool is actually a paradise for history lovers.
+There are also many places to visit such as, Srisailam Dam, Mahanandi, Kondareddy Burz or Kurnool Fort, Ahobilam, Birla Mandir, Belum Caves (Belum Village), Nallamala Hills, Rollapadu Bird Sanctuary, Nagarjunasagar Srisailam Sanctuary, and Saibaba Temple and Bhramaramba Mallikarjuna Swamy Temple.

 Information: It will take less than 4 hours to reach there via NH44 and is about 220 km from Hyderabad.

-Karimnagar is located on banks of the river Manair which is a tributary of Godavari.
+Karimnagar is located on the banks of river Manair which is a tributary of Godavari.
 There are many ancient temples located here.
 This place was once a hub of Vedic learning.
 Actually, Karimnagar is the guardian of old heritage.
-Do visit there to enjoy it.
+Do visit here to enjoy it.

 Information: Karimnagar is just 164 km from Hyderabad – Ramagundam Road / Karimnagar – Hyderabad Highway / Rajiv Gandhi Rahadari / Utkoor – Mogdumpur Road and Rajiv Gandhi Rahadari.
 It will take around 3 hours and 30 minutes

 This place is actually known for the ancient Tulja Bhavani Temple.
 This is a perfect family weekend destination.
-The best time to visit here is on several festivals such as Makar Sankranti, Lalita Panchami, Gudi Padwa, Shriram Sasthi and Navratri.
+The best time to visit here is during festivals such as Makar Sankranti, Lalita Panchami, Gudi Padwa, Shriram Sasthi, and Navratri.